smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

-NVIDIA App (install from website) uses ~256mb of vram when open on home screen, 100mb vram in graphics, little more ram few more exes requires "nvidia corporation\nvcontainer\nvcontainer.exe" internet telemetry to work, then you can block it run Autoruns and uncheck \NVIDIA app SelfUpdate_{}
+NVIDIA App (install from website) uses ~256mb of vram when open on home screen, 100mb vram in graphics, little more ram few more exes requires "nvcontainer.exe" and/or "NVIDIA app.exe" internet telemetry to work, then you can block it (restart app for it to work) run Autoruns and uncheck \NVIDIA app SelfUpdate_{}
 run Autoruns and uncheck nvvad_WaveExtensible (nvvad64v.sys,NVIDIA Virtual Audio Device)